mattermost/docs/doc/installation/migration/index.md

        avatars are rendered fine, image and other files added to issues load correctly, etc.

-    1. Delete or move the uploaded files from their current location so that they won't end up in the tarball.
+    1. Move the uploaded files from their current location so that they won't end up in the tarball.
 The default locations are
         * uploads: `/var/opt/gitlab/gitlab-rails/uploads/`
         * lfs: `/var/opt/gitlab/gitlab-rails/shared/lfs-objects`